Viserio Cooldowns API: Data Handling

 What the API never exposes

-We never expose Battle.net account identifiers, supporter or payment identifiers, third-party access tokens, or any internal system data.
-We do not collect user email addresses at all.
-Who claimed a roster spot is reduced to a boolean; the underlying account is never sent.
+A battletag is the public social handle a member shares by signing in, and it is exposed only for an opted-in group.
+What we never expose is the private Battle.net account number we authenticate them with (the OAuth sub): every resource is addressed by our own identifiers, never a provider’s.
+We also never expose supporter or payment identifiers, third-party access tokens, or any internal system data.
+We hold no user email addresses at all, so there are none to leak.
+Who claimed a roster spot is reduced to a yes/no; the underlying account is never sent.

 Consent model

-• An individual whose battletag appears can ask a group admin to disable the group’s API sharing or remove them from the roster.
-We can also disable a group’s key on request or for cause.
+- An individual whose battletag appears can ask a group admin to disable the group’s API sharing or remove them from the roster, since the opt-in is the admin’s to set.
+We step in to disable a key directly where there is cause, such as abuse, a policy breach, or a legal obligation.

 What we log